DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 This section is intended to compliment TPF's gameplay and combat overhauls with a touch of immersiveness by adding new, not intrusive mechanics or by changing already existing ones.

-Create a separator and name it `GAMEPLAY OVERHAULS EXTENDED` and place it directly below the *COMBAT & ENCOUNTERS* separator (and its mods).
+Create a separator and name it `GAMEPLAY OVERHAULS EXTENDED` and place it directly below the *GAMEPLAY OVERHAULS* separator (and its mods).
 Change its colour, so that it won't be the same as TPF's ones.

 All of the following mods in this category will be placed under this